T-racey/My100DaysofCode/log.md

  - https://testing-library.com/docs/react-testing-library/api/#render

-We discussed comparisons and differences with eact versus non React testing.
+We discussed comparisons and differences with React versus non React testing.

 We then attempted a team task to test a React component.
-We finally managed to complete test one slightly after hours - need to pra tice this more.
+We finally managed to complete test one slightly after hours - definitely need to practice this more.

 At the end of the day, we said goodbye to Liz Kaufman who has been our main coach so far on School of Code.
 It will be strange not having her around.